Admissions Policies

 Admission Criteria

-The Master of Education program is designed primarily for classroom teachers who have demonstrated themselves to be competent, effective teachers as indicated by the criteria for admission below.
+The Master of Education program is designed for educators who have demonstrated themselves to be competent students and professionals; as indicated by the criteria for admission below.

-Since most candidates in the Master of Education program are already licensed teachers, the Master of Education program does not prepare students for an initial teaching license.
-Therefore, non-licensed students will not be qualified at the completion of the program to seek teacher licensing in Indiana.
-Those who do have Indiana teaching licenses will be able to add certification to their licenses after the successful completion of the Master of Education and the passing of state licensure exams.
+The Master of Education program does not prepare students for an initial teaching license.
+Therefore, non-licensed participants may not be qualified at the completion of the program to seek teacher licensing.
+Those who do have teaching licenses will be able to add certification to their licenses after the successful completion of the Master of Education and the passing of state licensure exams.
 Candidates who are licensed in the state of Indiana and successfully complete the Early Childhood or Exceptional Needs: Intense Intervention certificates will also be eligible to add the Early Literacy Endorsement to their license.

 Transfer Students